Hobak Bokkeum - Stir-fried Zucchini

 Hobak Bokkeum is a cherished Korean side dish that captures the essence of Korean home cooking with its simplicity and vibrant flavors.
 This recipe features zucchini, a versatile vegetable that is stir-fried to perfection with minimal ingredients.
 In Korean cuisine, Hobak Bokkeum is known for its delightful combination of savory, nutty, and slightly sweet flavors, making it a favorite accompaniment to many Korean meals.

-The preparation is straightforward: zucchini is sliced and quickly cooked in a hot pan with garlic, scallions, and a touch of sesame oil.
+Zucchini is sliced and quickly cooked in a hot pan with garlic, scallions, and a touch of sesame oil.
 This method ensures the zucchini retains its crisp-tender texture while absorbing the rich flavors of the seasonings.
 The result is a dish that's both satisfying and light, perfect for pairing with steamed rice or as a complement to more robust Korean dishes.

 Hobak Bokkeum is not only easy to make but also a great way to incorporate more vegetables into your diet.
 Its balanced flavor profile and minimal ingredients make it an excellent choice for busy weeknights or casual family meals.
 This stir-fried zucchini dish offers a taste of Korea’s culinary charm with every bite.